 I had a friend ask me recently what ministry looks like when you have young children.
 I think the picture says it all.
-David and Nathan were six and three when this was taken in Tunisia.
+My sons were six and three when this was taken in Tunisia.
 Raouf and I weren’t in the picture, because we’re in the house teaching a marriage class to couples, the other parents of the children here.

 We left the kids in the able hands of some singles, who let them play in our yard and otherwise keep them occupied for the day.

-David’s got a broken arm from an earlier fall, but he’s playing it cool and trying to fit in as the host child.
-Nathan is looking skeptical as usual at what’s going on, probably wondering why all these kids are playing with his toys.
+My oldest has a broken arm from an earlier fall, but he’s playing it cool and trying to fit in as the host child.
+His younger brother is looking skeptical as usual at what’s going on, probably wondering why all these kids are playing with his toys.